UberPay/UberAds/README.md

-# emclnx
+# Applied Blockchain Technology

-Emercoin Link Exchanger: First in the world p2p CPC ads network
+Advertisment Link Exchanger: First in the world P2P CPC Ads Network using the Emercoin Blockchain Technology